gorilla/mux/README.md

 Note: The handler chain will be stopped if your middleware doesn't call `next.ServeHTTP()` with the corresponding parameters.
 This can be used to abort a request if the middleware writer wants to.
 Middlewares _should_ write to `ResponseWriter` if they _are_ going to terminate the request, and they _should not_ write to `ResponseWriter` if they _are not_ going to terminate it.

-#### Middlewares on route-not-found
+#### Middlewares and Routing

-Middlwares only run when a route is found.
+Middlewares only run when a route is found.
 If the request can't be matched, including if the method is not allowed, the middlewares will be skipped.

-This is also true if you specify a custom `MethodNotAllowedHandler` or `NotFoundHandler`.
+This is also true if you specify a custom `MethodNotAllowedHandler` or `NotFoundHandler`: middlewares will not be attached to these handlers.

 To _also_ run a middleware on a custom handler, apply it manually: